The Empire Writes Back: Chapter 5: Replacing theory: post-colonial writing and literacy theory

-The authors complicate the notion of European settles in the Americans, Australia and New Zealand as establishing their own 'indigeneity' given that they were not the 'first nation' of people to live on the land.
+The authors complicate the notion of European settles in the Americans, Australia and New Zealand as establishing their own "indigeneity" given that they were not the "first nation" of people to live on the land.
 The authors suggest that settler colonies had to create the indigenous to discover their "original relation with the universe."
-The issue differs when understanding the Indians and Africans' claim to indigeneity who had to reconstruct their culture at the end of colonial rule.
+The issue differs when understanding the Indians' and Africans' claim to indigeneity who had to reconstruct their culture at the end of colonial rule.

-The topics of language, place and theory and indigenous textuality are both covered by exploring the more detailed issues surrounding the relationship between the indigenous and the settler communities.
-The Caribbean Theories are discussed at length since the worst features of colonialism occurred in these areas, including the complete annihilation of the Caribs and the Arawaks.
+The topics of language, place and theory and indigenous textuality are covered by exploring the more detailed issues surrounding the relationship between the indigenous and the settler communities.
+The Caribbean theories are discussed at length since the worst features of colonialism occurred in these areas, including the complete annihilation of the Caribs and the Arawaks.

-Chapter 5 looks at replacing the theory around post-colonial writing and literacy by examining the broader implications of post-colonialism surrounding the roles of language for not only literary theory but also for social and political analysis.
-This chapter covers the different theories of modernism and the colonial experiences with emphasis placed on the discovery of African culture in the 1980s and the 1990s.
-Before the 'discovery', Africa had no literature of note and their art and social systems could not be recognised by European critics.
-Africa seemed to be one nation where modernisation did not depend on post-colonisation.
-The "New Criticism" movement was established in order to in order to legitimise the US's literary canon to prevent the overriding influence of English tradition.
+Chapter 5 looks at replacing the theory around postcolonial writing and literacy by examining the broader implications of postcolonialism surrounding the roles of language for not only literary theory but also for social and political analysis.
+This chapter covers the different theories of modernism and the colonial experiences, with emphasis placed on the discovery of African culture in the 1980s and the 1990s.
+Before the "discovery", Africa had no literature of note and their art and social systems could not be recognized by European critics.
+Africa seemed to be one nation where modernization did not depend on postcolonization.
+The New Criticism movement was established in order to in order to legitimize the US's literary canon to prevent the overriding influence of English tradition.
 This was not without criticisms.
-Some arguments have been put forward to question whether or not American culture is post-colonial.
-The authors have used the works of Michel Foucault to cover the discourse theory which has helped them to discover the series of "rules" required for determining post-coloniality.
-Counter discourse, Richard Terdiman (1985) and the post-colonial theories of ideology are covered in detail.
+Some arguments have been put forward to question whether or not American culture is postcolonial.
+The authors have used the works of Michel Foucault to cover the discourse theory which has helped them to discover the series of "rules" required for determining postcoloniality.
+Counter discourse, Richard Terdiman (1985) and the postcolonial theories of ideology are covered in detail.